 It probably did not hurt that his growth spurt had finally kicked in too.
 The once small boy is now 1,87 m (6’2″) and weighs more than 200 lbs (91 kg).

 4. Elon Musk’s mom is a Covergirl model

 Maye started modeling when she was 15.
 And when she was 20, she entered the Miss South Africa beauty competition and made it to the finals.

 Nowadays, Maye poses for the likes of Revlon, Clinique, and CoverGirl.

 5. Elon’s family always saw him as a leader

 Elon is the oldest of three kids.
 His brother Kimbal is one year younger, and his sister Tosca is three years younger than Elon.

-Fulfilling the big brother stereotype, Elon is the one that called the shots in the family.
+Fulfilling the big brother stereotype, Elon is the one who called the shots in the family.
 His siblings and younger cousins followed his lead.
-He chose the games, and led their early business ventures, like the idea of the arcade.
+He chose the games and led their early business ventures, like the idea of the arcade.

-His mom too fell under the spell.
-Elon is the one that decided the family should move to the North America.
-At 17 he left towards the New World.
-His mom, siblings, and cousins, fell in line and followed Elon shortly afterwards.
+His mom, too, fell under the spell.
+Elon is the one that decided the family should move to North America.
+At 17, he left towards the New World.
+His mom, siblings, and cousins followed Elon shortly afterwards.